CV Layout Examples & Design Tips to Get You Hired This Year

 Your Portfolio

-• If you are applying for a creative position, a portfolio of your past work is important to include in your CV.
+• If you are applying for a creative position, a portfolio of your past work, paired with a creative CV layout, is important to include in your CV.
 Freelancers should also provide a portfolio of past projects.
 Writing samples, images, videos, links to web projects - these are all important ways to show what you can do.

 Relevant Hobbies